 Editorial Board Member

 Taylor Brorby is contributing editor at North American Review.
-An award-winning essayist and poet, Taylor’s work has appeared in The Huffington Post, High Country News, and North American Review and has been supported by the MacDowell Colony, the National Book Critics Circle, Mesa Refuge, the Stone Barns Center for Food and Agriculture, and the North Dakota Humanities Council.
-He’s the author of Crude: Poems and Coming Alive: Action and Civil Disobedience, and co-editor of Fracture: Essays, Poems, and Stories on Fracking in America.
-He’s at work on books related to the Bakken oil boom, family trauma, and diabetes.
+An award-winning essayist and poet, Taylor’s work has appeared in The Huffington Post, High Country News, and Orion and has been supported by the MacDowell Colony, the National Book Critics Circle, Mesa Refuge, the Stone Barns Center for Food and Agriculture, and the North Dakota Humanities Council.
+He’s the author of Boys and Oil: Growing Up Gay in a Fractured Land, Crude: Poems, and Coming Alive: Action and Civil Disobedience, and co-editor of Fracture: Essays, Poems, and Stories on Fracking in America.
+He’s the Annie Tanner Clark Fellow in Environmental Humanities and Environmental Justice at the University of Utah.

 Scott Calhoun